Quarter Horse News

 “The cow today was a bit heavy, but he yielded to me right away,” Proctor said.
 “We rolled through the corner, and she rated really nice through the rest of it.
 This is both of our strongest event, and we are both confortable with it.
 It works out really good.
 We didn’t make any big mistakes, and that’s how you win these things.”

 Proctor’s clean run earned him a strong 148 down the fence, which brought his composite to a 434.5.
 His high marks topped the Non-Pro division by an impressive 6 points and brought a paycheck worth $3,986.
+The pair also picked up the Intermediate Non-Pro and Novice Non-Pro championships for an additional $2,404.

 “I went in there thinking that whatever happens, happens,” Proctor said.
 “If I try too hard things get going sour.
 I have had too many runs fall apart from trying too hard.
 I just kept her in the position she needed to be in and let her do her thing.”